fadlidamara/fadlidamara.github.io/_pages/about.md

 **Previously:**
 Before joining BIFOLD, I was actively involved in 6G research at the Fraunhofer Heinrich-Hertz Institute, focusing on neural joint source-channel coding and signal source separation problems.

-I earned my M.Sc. in Electrical Engineering from TU Berlin, where I collaborated with <a href='https://www.user.tu-berlin.de/peter.jung/'>Peter Jung</a> and contributed to the field of compressive sensing leveraging priors from deep generative models.
+I earned my M.Sc. in Electrical Engineering from TU Berlin, where I collaborated with [Peter Jung](https://www.user.tu-berlin.de/peter.jung/) and contributed to the field of compressive sensing leveraging priors from deep generative models.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.